 The financial assurance shall be in an amount sufficient to place the Town in an assured position to do or to contract to be done the necessary work to cover, restore, and landscape exposed fills and cuts to blend with the surrounding natural terrain and to restore the property back to natural grade to the extent possible.
-The minimum acceptable assurance shall be in a dollar amount equal to thirty-five (35) times the Grading Permit Fee specified in the Town's Master Fee Schedule (as such may be updated from time to time, including yearly adjustments based on the USA Consumer Price Index), or in such greater amount as deemed appropriate by the Hillside Building Committee, with the Committee to evaluate a higher fee when there is demolition (with or without Cut and Fill) or the building site has loose fill or boulders, significant washes or drainage ways, or steep and difficult to access terrain that would dictate the need for a higher assurance amount in order to complete restoration of a particularly difficult hillside property site.
+The financial assurance shall be calculated in a dollar amount equal to thirty-five (35) times the Grading Permit Fee specified in the Town's Master Fee Schedule or in such greater amount as deemed appropriate by the Hillside Building Committee and Town Manager or designee with the Committee to evaluate a higher fee when there is demolition (with or without Cut and Fill) or the building site has loose fill or Boulders, significant washes or drainage ways, or steep and difficult to access terrain that would dictate the need for a higher assurance amount in order to complete restoration of a particularly difficult hillside property site.

-The Grading Permit for new single-family residences, major remodel/additions, and major site improvements shall be based upon the total number of cubic yards of cut and fill needed to restore the property back to natural grade.
-The Grading Permit for minor remodel/additions and minor site improvements shall be based upon the total number of cubic yards of cut and fill associated with the project that is needed to restore the affected portions of the property back to natural grade.
+The Grading Permit for new single-family residences, major remodel/additions, and major site improvements shall be based upon the total number of cubic yards of Cut and Fill needed to restore the property back to Natural Grade.
+The Grading Permit for minor remodel/additions and minor site improvements shall be based upon the total number of cubic yards of Cut and Fill associated with the project that is needed to restore the affected portions of the property back to Natural Grade.

-In the event that work or development on the site has commenced and then subsequently been abandoned for more than six (6) months the building, demolition, or grading permit shall be revoked and become void; the financial assurance shall be forfeited to the Town at that time; and the financial assurance may be used by the Town, in its discretion, in such amounts as are necessary to restore the hillside property construction site to its original condition (based upon the scope of work - new single family residence, major remodel/additions, major site improvements or minor remodel/additions and minor site improvements).
+In the event that work or Development on the site has commenced and then subsequently been abandoned for more than six (6) months the building, demolition, or Grading Permit shall be revoked and become void; the financial assurance shall be forfeited to the Town at that time; and the financial assurance may be used by the Town, in its discretion, in such amounts as are necessary to restore the hillside property construction site to its original condition (based upon the scope of work - new single family residence, major remodel/additions, major site improvements or minor remodel/additions and minor site improvements).

-Further, in the event that at any time during building, demolition, or grading (or other construction at the site), unhealthy or unsafe conditions arise or are created by the Applicant and are not promptly addressed or remediated so as to cure the unsafe condition, the financial assurance may be used by the Town to address any remediate the unhealthy or unsafe condition.
-The Applicant or property owner shall, upon reasonable Notice from the Town, provide access to the property for the purpose of restoration of the construction site to its original condition (based upon the scope of work - new single-family residence, major remodel/additions, major site improvements or minor remodel/additions and minor site improvements) or to address any health or safety conditions that arise or are created by the Applicant.
-In the event that building, demolition, or grading has not commenced within six months from the date of issuance of the building, demolition, or grading permit, the plan approval and permit shall expire and the financial assurance shall be returned or cancelled.
+Further, in the event that at any time during building, demolition, or Grading (or other construction at the site), unhealthy or unsafe conditions arise or are created by the Applicant and are not promptly addressed or remediated so as to cure the unsafe condition, the financial assurance may be used by the Town to address any remediate, unhealthy or unsafe condition.
+The Applicant or property owner shall, upon reasonable notice from the Town, provide access to the property for the purpose of restoration of the construction site to its original condition (based upon the scope of work - new single-family residence, major remodel/additions, major site improvements or minor remodel/additions and minor site improvements) or to address any health or safety conditions that arise or are created by the Applicant.
+In the event that building, demolition, or Grading has not commenced within six months from the date of issuance of the building, demolition, or Grading Permit, the plan approval and permit shall expire and the financial assurance shall be returned or cancelled.